Skip to content

 • Keep highly-skilled scientists working in the UK and ensure that talented people from around the world choose to come here and contribute to our globally competitive science

-• Keep access to money and networks that support the UK to work with scientists around the world, including through association to the EU’s Horizon Europe programme
+• Keep access to money and networks that support the UK to work with scientists around the world, including making the most of the UK's association to Horizon Europe

 • Maintain regulation that supports access to new medicines, technologies and constructive collaborations